Skip to main content

 3. In the left panel, click the virtual machine to create an access directory in.

-7. Next, enter the directory name, owner, users and groups associated with the access directory.
+8. Next, enter the directory name, owner, users and groups permissions for the access directory.

 Sync All Permissions for Access Directories in a Virtual Machine